Chia-Network/chialisp-web/docs/tutorials/offers_cli_tutorial.md

 ```
 <br/>

 This should be possible -- the Maker has 0.9 XCH, even after taking the offer into account.
-The reason for the Excpetion is because the Maker only has a single coin worth 1 XCH, and that coin has already been reserved for the offer.
+The reason for the Exception is because the Maker only has a single coin worth 1 XCH, and that coin has already been reserved for the offer.

 It's similar to using a $10 bill to buy something for $1.
 Before you receive your change, you can't buy anything else.
 On the other hand, if you had started with two $5 bills and bought the same $1 item, you could've purchased something else while waiting for your change.